DsChauhan08/Website-redirection/README.md

 # Website redirection

-# Idea Discussed:
+## Idea Discussed:
-I want to hack my wifi and when someone searches for Youtube or any website, they are redirected to my Motivation website.
+I want to make some crazy changes my wifi like:
+- When someone searches for Youtube or any website, they are redirected to my Motivation website.